dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 hack seems not that hard, when you actually have to write out the code, you'll likely realize you don't actually know the next thing to type.

-Is a neat example of how circular, recursive definitions work when you have a compiler that can compile itself.
+The hack is a neat example of how circular, recursive definitions work when you have a compiler that can compile itself.
+For example, a C compiler written in C implements code to implement `while` loops, `for` loops and `if` statements *using code written with `while` loops, `for` loops and `if` statements*.
+Seems impossible.
+Didn't Godel say something about it?
+After the lab you'll have a bit firmer grip on this slippery weirdness.

 Everyone I've met above a certain age in systems has read this paper and they all seem to think they understand it.
 However, I've not met